FILL OUT THE FORM BELOW & ALLOW US TO TAKE YOUR HOTEL SEO SERVICES TO A WHOLE NEW LEVEL!

-A well-optimized Google My Business listing increases the chances of appearing in the Map Pack as well as appearing as a regular blue link listing on the results page.
+A well-optimized Google My Business listing increases the chances of appearing in the Map Pack.
+It also has a chance of appearing as a regular blue link listing on the results page.

-• Provide all other appropriate information for travellers searching for information, such as Wi-Fi, disabled access, and so on.
+Provide all other appropriate information for travelers searching for information, such as Wi-Fi, disabled access, and so on.

 If you own and operate several hotels in different locations, you should have a checked Google My Business listing for each one, which you can manage from a single account.

 Optimize the User Experience and Booking Process

 It’s time to refine the user journey and booking process on your website now that you’re vying for SERP real estate against Google’s own assets.
 And attracting more important and competent traffic to your site.

 Here are a few ways to improve the booking/inquiry process for users and leverage the potential of your website.

 While this should go without saying, I still see far too many websites with the contact connection in the footer.
 And no clear CTAs (calls to action) on important landing pages.

 Websites can only use online forms to gather the information that is absolutely required.